$80 CAD

 Organization – Logical flow and coherence of ideas.

-Part 2: Professional Email Response
+Part 2: Professional Email Response (15 marks)

-In this part of the test, you will write one response to a professional email.
+Write one response to a professional email.

 Your response will be evaluated based on the following criteria: